 One free GeoIP database source is GeoLite from Maxmind, so that is what this article will use.
 You need to decide what sort of data you will be checking against.
 For this example we will use the GeoLite Country database.
 You can also check against cities, or ASNs (essentially checking against Internet providers’ ranges).

 Normally you won’t need any options, but if you run “VPOP3GeoImport -?”, you will get a list of options available.
-(The ‘125’ at the end tells the program which columns to import, in this case, columns 1, 2 and 5).
+(The numbers at the end tells the program which columns to import from the CSV file).